3 Ways to Get Reliable Internet on the Jobsite

-It pays to be connected in 2020 — perhaps more so than ever before.
+It pays to be connected, perhaps now more so than ever before.

 Most construction pros, especially those running a small business or those actively courting clients amid uncertain times, cannot afford to be stuck in an area without access to the internet.
 Missing important updates and communications through email and texts is bad for business.
 Having access to reliable and fast internet can be the difference between securing a bid and missing out on a project.